michalis0/ML_dataiku/Day 3/README.md

 **IMPORTANT COMMENT**: Copy paste the code below.
 You may have to adapt mildly.
 (1) adjust the names of the datasets if you changed them , 2) Replace the word API_KEY with a string that I will provide you, I will paste it in our Teams chat.)

+Note, this part, can be tricky.
+I also got errors the first time that I did it, because I didn't do it correctly...so it may not work the first time!

 ```
 # -*- coding: utf-8 -*-
 import dataiku